On the justification of Koiter's model for generalised membrane shells of the "first kind'' confined in a half-space

-The study of obstacle problems for thin elastic films was initiated by A.~L\'{e}ger and B.~Miara in the papers~\cite{LegMia2008,LegMia2018}, where the authors focused on linearly elastic shallow shells and linearly elastic flexural shells subjected to a a constraint for the transverse component of the deformation, imposing that the deformed reference configuration must remain confined in a prescribed half-space whose boundary is a plane orthogonal to the vector $\bm{e}^3$ of the canonical basis.
-The choice for the confinement condition adopted by L\'{e}ger \& Miara, however, is not suitable for describing multi-physics problems where a number of shells subjected to a constraint is considered at once.
+The study of obstacle problems for thin elastic films was initiated by A.~L\'{e}ger and B.~Miara in the papers~\cite{LegMia2008,LegMia2018}, where the authors focused on linearly elastic shallow shells and linearly elastic flexural shells subjected to a constraint for the transverse component of the deformation, imposing that the deformed reference configuration must remain confined in a prescribed half-space.

-The papers~\cite{CiaPie2018b,CiaPie2018bCR,CiaMarPie2018b,CiaMarPie2018,PieJDE2022,Pie2023} contribute to making progress in this direction by considering a more general confinement condition, as they discuss the justification of Koiter's model in the case where the shell, regardless it is an elliptic membrane or a flexural shells, is subjected to remain confined in a general half-space.
-The confinement condition considered in the aforementioned papers is different, in general, from the usual Signorini condition that is favoured in many textbooks on contact mechanics (cf., e.g.,~\cite{KikuchiOden1988}).
-Indeed, the Signorini condition solely requires the boundary of the deformed three-dimensional elastic body to obey the constraint whereas the confinement condition we will be considering requires that \emph{all the points} of the deformed reference configuration must obey the constraint.
-The latter approach seems to be more amenable in the context of a dimension-reduction analysis, where we expect the limit model, defined over a surface in the Euclidean space, to obey the constraint at all the points of one such surface.
+The papers~\cite{CiaPie2018b,CiaPie2018bCR,CiaMarPie2018b,CiaMarPie2018,PieJDE2022,Pie2023} consider a more general confinement condition, as they discuss the justification of Koiter's model in the case where the shell, regardless of whether it is an elliptic membrane or a flexural shell, remains confined in a general half-space.
+The confinement condition considered in the aforementioned papers is different from the usual Signorini condition that is favoured in many textbooks on contact mechanics (cf., e.g.,~\cite{KikuchiOden1988}).
+Indeed, the Signorini condition solely requires the boundary of the deformed three-dimensional elastic body to obey the constraint whereas the confinement condition we will be considering applies to \emph{all the points} of the deformed reference configuration.
+The latter approach seems to be more amenable in the context of a dimension-reduction analysis, where we expect the two-dimensional limit model, defined over a surface in the Euclidean space, to obey the constraint at all the points of one such surface.